 There are about 10 different “Guest Teachers” each year who travel to the school and teach specific modules in the curriculum for short periods.
 These are community leaders and managers who take time off from their normal work to share their knowledge and expertise with the students.

 7. The Impact

 The school project succeeds in empowering young women.
 The self- confidence and capacity of each woman hugely increase over the course of one year.
 Graduates from KYWLS join a valuable team of young women leaders who are well-informed, skillful, and dedicated to working in their community to bring about change.

 There has been a direct and evident increase in the quantity and quality of women working in leadership positions in our community.
-The hundreds of KYWLS graduates are now working and participating all over Karen State, in important community decision-making and planning processes, and we see that community outcomes which are more transparent, address gender inequalities, and are more fair and inclusive for all.
+The hundreds of KYWLS graduates are now working and participating all over Karen State, in important community decision-making and planning roles, and we see community outcomes which are more transparent, address gender inequalities, and are more fair and inclusive for all.